smizell/restfuljson/index.md

 do at runtime.
 The client SHOULD ignore any resource links or properties it was not designed to use, allowing the server and client to evolve independently over time.

+## Media Type

+RESTful JSON provides a media type that MAY be used to provide runtime discoverability.
+The **proposed** media type is `application/vnd.restfuljson`.

+API consumers that support the RESTful JSON media type MAY determine the links for a given response by filtering the properties in the JSON object ending in `_url` or `Url`, depending on the use of snake case or camel case respectively.

+API providers SHOULD include a profile link conforming to [RFC 6906][rfc6906] to provide semantic information about the response.
+The profile link SHOULD be in the response body as either `profile_url` or `profileUrl`.

 ## Influences

 This document is influenced by APIs and tools that have pragmatically added links to their